 About Mljet Island

-The island was once part of the Republic of Ragusa and boasts some fine 16th & 17th Century buildings and some of the fishing villages in the east offer the visitor a glimpse of the pre-modern age.
-The catamarans from Dubrovnik land at Pomena and Polace in the national park and the car ferry from the Peljesac peninsula lands at Sobra in the middle of the island - whichever way you arrive you will not be disappointed by Mljet's natural beauty.
+The island was once part of the Republic of Ragusa and boasts some fine 16th & 17th century buildings and some of the fishing villages in the east offer the visitor a glimpse of how life used to be.
+Catamarans from Dubrovnik dock at Pomena and Polace in the National Park and the car ferry from Prapratno on the Peljesac peninsula docks at Sobra in the middle of the island.

 Elsewhere, there are some amazing ruins of a Roman palace (thought to be from the 5th century) located in Polace on the north of the island and the more active and adventurous may want to seek out Odysseus’ Cave on the south side of the island, close to Babino Polje.

 You will not be disappointed by Mljet's natural beauty!